akshaykmr/oorja/app/imports/ui/actions/notes.md

     - 'roomSecret:$roomName' ->  // room auth | contains a secret
     - 'roomToken:$roomName' // erizoToken
     - 'roomUserId:$roomName' // the userId used to join the room
+    - 'roomUserToken:$roomName' // user token used to skip adding a new user to the room if found
+    - 'roomReady:$roomName' // maps last ready timestamp.

-    // remeber to delete the room tokens when user logs out/ exits the room
+    // remember to delete the room tokens when user logs out/ exits the room

 update github callback url